Share |

 When a Chinese bystander ashore was killed accidentally by a cannon salvo of greeting from an England ship, during the early days (1830s) of the China-Western trade, the England were forced to turn over to China the hapless gunner, who was promptly strangled.
 (Strangling was thought by the Chinese to be a less severe punishment than other forms of execution, because the body would not be permanently disfigured.) (source)

-From 1836 to 1895, the Red Flag Act in England required that any self-propelled vehicle be preceded by a man carrying a red flag by day and a red lantern by night.
-This regulation essentially limited the speed of such vehicles to that of a person and inhibited the development of self-propelled vehicles such as automobiles. (source)
+From 1836 to 1895, the Road Locomotive Act (also known as the Red Flag Act) in England required that any self-propelled vehicle be preceded by a man carrying a red flag by day and a red lantern by night.
+It also placed high taxes on steam-powered vehicles.
+This regulation, by essentially limiting the speed of such vehicles to that of a person and otherwise making them impractical, inhibited the development of automobiles for 60 years in Great Britain.
+While previously Great Britain had been in the forefront of the development of automobiles and several steam coaches had been built, over the next six decades the French, Germans, and Americans would take the lead. (source)

 In 1853 Illinois passed a law requiring any black entering the state and staying more than ten days to pay a fine of $50.
 If he could not pay, he could be sold into slavery for a period commensurate with the fine. (source)